 Common symptoms of coronavirus are very similar to the common cold at first, including:

 These symptoms can go on to develop into shortness of breath and breathing difficulties.
 This is the limit of the symptoms most people will suffer, with the likelihood being recovery thereafter.

 There is currently no specific cure or treatment for coronavirus.
 Antibiotics do not treat coronavirus because the disease is viral, not bacterial.

 Supportive treatment to relieve symptoms in a secure, quarantined hospital setting is recommended for those who develop the new human coronavirus and develop severe symptoms.
-This is to prevent further spread of the virus and to allow doctors and specialists to monitor your condition and intervene should it progress unfavourably.
+This is to prevent further spread of the virus and to allow doctors and specialists to monitor your condition and intervene should it continue to progress unfavourably.

-Note that the situation is changing and evolving rapidly and the information this page was based on was correct as of February 6th 2020.
+Note that the situation is changing and evolving rapidly and the information this page was based on was correct as of March 17th 2020.